 (c) FORFEITURE OF MEMBERSHIP FOR CAUSE.
 A student member of the Student Faculty Honor Committee is ineligible to continue as a member of the Student Faculty Honor Committee at any time after he ceases to be a member of the Student Honor Committee.

 (d) PERMANENT VACANCIES.
 If for any reason a permanent vacancy occurs during a normal term of office, such vacancy shall be filled by the procedure prescribed in 5.070(2).
 If for any reason the vacancy is not filled when needed, it may be treated as a temporary vacancy and filled as prescribed in 5.070(4e).

 (e) TEMPORARY VACANCIES.
 Vacancies created on the Committee when a member disqualified himself or the Committee sustains a challenge for cause by the accused, shall be filled with a temporary faculty or an alternate student member, as the case may be, chosen by the Chairman with the advice and consent of the Committee.
 The advice and consent of the Dean shall be obtained in the case of a faculty vacancy.

 5.080 Procedure Reports of Violations, Investigations, Notice

 (1) REPORTS OF VIOLATION MADE TO WHOM.
 Every student, faculty, or staff member shall report violations of the Honor Code.
 Such reports may be made to any member of the Honor Committee and not to the instructor of the course.
 Any member of the Committee receiving a report of a violation of the Honor Code shall notify the Chairman of such report.

 (2) COMMITTEE MEETINGS CALLED BY WHOM.
 The chairman on his own initiative, or upon demand of any two members of the Student Honor Committee, shall call meetings of the Committee.

 (3) ADVICE OF THE DEAN.
-The Committee or Committee Chairman may solicit advice and counsel from the Associate Dean for Academic Affairs during the investigation or subsequent hearing.
+The Committee or Committee Chairman may solicit advice and counsel from the Associate Dean for Student and Academic Affairs during the investigation or subsequent hearing.